willchrisjr/my-interpreter/README.md

 The scanner can now distinguish between single-character (< and >) and two-character (<= and >=) relational operators, further improving its ability to handle complex Lox syntax.

-This update completes the set of basic comparison operators in our scanner, allowing it to recognize all standard relational and equality operators used in most programming languages.
+This completes the set of basic comparison operators in our scanner, allowing it to recognize all standard relational and equality operators used in most programming languages.
-This update allows the scanner to handle relational operators as specified, while still recognizing and outputting all previously supported tokens

-## Recent Changes

-### Added Support for Division Operator and Comments
+### Division Operator and Comments

-We've extended our scanner to recognize the division operator (/) and handle comments (//).
-Here are the key changes:
+Extended the scanner to recognize the division operator (/) and handle comments (//).
+Here are the key functions:

 1. Added a new token type to the `TokenType` enum: `SLASH`.
 2. Updated the `scan_token` method to handle the slash character: